hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 This was a prescient insight into the atomic nature of matter, anticipating the ideal gas law by 45 years.
-It underpins the utility of the mole, which is why Perrin named the constant after Avogadro.
+It underpins the utility of the mole, which is why Perrin named the constant he first measured in Avogadro's honour.

 Determining the number of molecules in a sample of gas is the same as weighing a molecule.